 Or are you thinking about the best camera you can afford?

-Or perhaps, you are still uncertain whether to buy the canon t6 or t7?
+Or perhaps, you are still uncertain whether to buy the Canon T6 or T?

-The similarities in their price point has created confusion among beginner photographers, this article aims to redress that confusion.
+The similarities in their investment cost has created confusion among beginner photographers, this article aims to redress that confusion.

 With that out of the way, let us start comparing, shall we?

 A common problem occurs when people type canon camera t6 vs t7 in google, what normally gets returned is the canon rebel t6 vs t7.

 You need to understand that these are in fact both the same camera.
 This happens because of Canon’s tendency to name their camera based on the target market.